osmocom/pysim/README.md

 ----------------------------

-While you will find a lot of online resources still describing the use of pySim-prog.py and pySim-read.py, those tools are considered legacy by now and have by far been superseded by the much more capable pySim-shell.
+While you will find a lot of online resources still describing the use of `pySim-prog.py` and `pySim-read.py`, those tools are considered legacy by now and have by far been superseded by the much more capable `pySim-shell.py`.
 We strongly encourage users to adopt pySim-shell, unless they have very specific requirements like batch programming of large quantities of cards, which is about the only remaining use case for the legacy tools.